-Add to this an environment where cost savings are always demanded – regardless of the economic climate – how to you ensure that staff learning and development does not suffer?
-This is where e-learning for retail can help you on multiple counts.
+Add to this an environment where cost savings are always demanded – regardless of the economic climate – how do you ensure that staff learning and development does not suffer?
+This is where e-learning for retail can help you on multiple counts in 2020 and beyond.

 Online training for the retail sector is ideal, because it allows sales, management, logistics, production or support staff to all be trained with minimal disruption to their daily workload.
 As new policies or legislation come in, retail e-learning can enable this new knowledge to be gained during or outside working hours on a work or home computer – or even on tablets or mobile phones.